danloveg/ansible-media-server/README.md

       port: the_other_exposed_port
 ```

 Any container or pod that uses the `web-services.network` can be reverse proxied by Caddy.
+If you want to reverse proxy a service in a Pod, you should reference the name of the pod with the `container_name`, not the name of the service inside the pod.

 If your host does not have a static IP (e.g., if your ISP does not allow it), there is an included script that is deployed that will update the IPv4 address of your domains to the host's IP address whenever it changes.
 To enable this feature, set: